 The maximum supported bitrate was increased to 72 Mbps (from 48 Mbps previously), to allow the transfer of the larger amounts of data that come with 3D movies.

 A profile 5.0 player requires HDMI 1.4 and supports the playback of 3D video along with the accompanying 3D menus and subtitles.

 For many people, the extra features provided by the new Blu-ray Profile enhancements won’t make that much difference.

-Even the most basic Profile 1.0 player will play the movie with the high resolution audio and video formats, and that is enough for most people.
+Even the most basic Profile 1.0 player will play the movie with the high-resolution audio and video formats, which is enough for most people.

 However, suppose you are somebody who likes exploring technology to the full and using all the interactive features being made available on new Blu-ray discs.

-Most relatively new Blu-ray players will now be Profile 2.0 or 5.0, but older and second-hand models may be the earlier profiles so be aware of this before you buy.
+Most relatively new Blu-ray players will now be Profile 2.0 or 5.0, but older and second-hand models may be the earlier profiles, so be aware of this before buying.